liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

 ```

 we can see that if session is not there, then the concept of ‘session.username’ does not even exist.
 It’s not None() it’s just not there at all!
-This design also means added hassle of dealing with the None() scenario of an OptinType in situations when we know for sure that the value is present - in this case when the user is logged in.
+This design also means added hassle of dealing with the None() scenario of an OptionType in situations when we know for sure that the value is present - in this case when the user is logged in.

 ## Second fix idea
-_Favour seletor pattern over option when the patterns clashed_
+_Favour selector pattern over option when the patterns clashed_

-To better fit with the fact that our selectors returned empty strings etc, we remodeled our state to match.
-Rather than the session being an option type, we remodeled it as an object that was always present.
+To better fit with the fact that our selectors returned empty strings etc, we remodelled our state to match.
+Rather than the session being an option type, we remodelled it as an object that was always present.
 When the user is logged out the session object has empty values.
 When the user is logged in the values are present.

 ```dart
 Class state  {